daizeyi0109/Smart-phone-apps-development---Group-Project/README.md

 ## License

-TThis software is for learning and communication only.
+This software is for learning and communication only.

 ## Contact Us